abhinavbom/deepseek-R1-political-triggers/FINDINGS.md

 ## Executive Summary

+CrowdStrike's focus on politically sensitive contexts (Taiwan, Tibet, Uyghurs) as producing "more vulnerable" code tells only half the story.
+When tested with explicit malware generation, we find ALL political contexts—sensitive or not—produce systematically degraded output, revealing training-induced bias that operates regardless of political alignment or task intent.

 Testing DeepSeek-R1's behavior when generating adversarial code under different geopolitical contexts reveals **emergent misalignment** rather than selective bias.
 Across 240 tests, all political contexts (Taiwan, Tibet, Uyghurs, China, Falun Gong) produced 22-35% less effective malware compared to baseline prompts.

-**Key Insight:** This pattern contradicts CrowdStrike's "negative association" theory and instead reveals training-induced bias that reduces output quality for ANY political context, regardless of task intent.
+**Key Insight:** This pattern contradicts "negative association" theory and instead reveals training-induced bias that reduces output quality for ANY political context, regardless of task intent.

 ---